project-zot/project-zot.github.io/docs/articles/retention.md

 ## Configuring retention policies

 Retention policies are configured in the `storage` section of the zot configuration file under the `retention` attribute.
 One or more policies can be grouped under the `policies` attribute.

+By default, if no retention policies are defined, all untagged manifests are deleted, unless they are referenced by indexes or artifacts.
 By default, if no retention policies are defined, all tags are retained.

 > :warning: If at least one `keepTags` policy is defined for a repository, all tags not matching those policies are removed.
 To avoid unintended removals, we recommend defining a default policy, as described in [Configuration notes](#configuration-notes).